nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 also a more natural fit for the surface language, in which variables have a single type.

-### Different "lifetime modes"
+### Different "lifetime roles

-In the discussion about nested method calls ([RFC 2025]), there were various proposals that were aimed at accepting code like the following:
+In the discussion about nested method calls ([RFC 2025], and the discussions that led up to it), there were various proposals that were aimed at accepting the naive desugaring of a call like `vec.push(vec.len())`:

 ```rust
 let tmp0 = &mut vec;